DominicLandicho29/Spotify-Analysis/README.md

 In total of two datasets will be used for this analysis.
 Our data includes information about the songs such as song name, song artist, and genre.
 Also included are popularity measures such as position/spotify ranking and number of streams as well as song attributes such as energy, tempo, danceability and etc.

-The first dataset includes 10,000 Top Streamed Songs on Spotify and has the following variables:
+The first dataset includes 10,000 Top Streamed Songs on Spotify.
+The dataset was cleaned and uploaded to a SQL database.
+The schema and cleaned dataset can be found under Dominic's branch.

+The dataset has the following variables:

 <img width="710" alt="Screenshot 2023-01-25 at 7 15 24 PM" src="https://user-images.githubusercontent.com/111609994/214751106-839b6dc6-7b2a-4296-b9f1-0e0d23b4af45.png">

-The data set was cleaned and uploaded to a SQL database.
-The schema and cleaned dataset can be found under Dominic's branch.

 The second dataset is a series of combined data representing several attributes of the most popular songs.
+The first dataset was cleaned and prepared for the merger and can be found under ***Deborah's branch***.
+The second half of the dataset was cleaned; the datasets were merged.
+This can be found under ***Meri's branch***.

 The dataset includes the following variables:

 <img width="757" alt="Screenshot 2023-01-25 at 7 17 13 PM" src="https://user-images.githubusercontent.com/111609994/214751288-9da9cb0d-aa6b-4f69-bed6-1084bf79b1ed.png">